dennis-nichols/radman_business_searcher/README.md

 ## Deployment

-The backend is hosted on [Google Cloud Run](https://cloud.google.com/run).
+The backend is hosted on [Google Cloud Run](https://cloud.google.com/run) via a Docker container.
 Follow the documentation for Google Cloud Run to deploy the backend API.
+Ensure you have a correctly written Dockerfile in your source directory.
+ALSO when deploying the container to any cloud service, check the service settings to ensure it is listening on the correct HTTP (10000) to match the container.

 ## Contributing

 This project is open for contributions.
 Feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.